UFUG2601-CPP-Programming/Fall2024Lab/lab00/c++_env/windows.md

 location.

 ### Step 4: Add MinGW-w64 to the Enviroment Path
 You should add the mingw64/bin folder to the environment path to make it be recognized by the VS Code.
+You can find the enviroment path in Setting/System/Avanced system settings

 ![path](./win/mingw_path.gif)